- 1 Role of sulphur in canola plants

 - Fertilizer history.
 In past years, consider which fertility rates and sources have been applied on that field.
 Include crop yields and consider whether rates have been adequate to match removal.
 Since sulphur is mobile in the soil, and prone to leaching, so consider if the current year’s sulphur rate was adequate to meet crop needs.

 - Tissue test.
 Use in conjunction with other tests.
-Consider that different cultivars may have considerably different critical levels at which sulphur deficiency is observed.
+Consider that different Cultivars are variants in a species developed through the intervention of humans (despite the term 'variety' often being incorrectly used to describe this).
+Cultivars can be open-pollinated type, hybrid, synthetic, composite, etc. More may have considerably different critical levels at which sulphur deficiency is observed.
 A comparative test between healthy looking and deficient looking plants in the field is always more preferable.
 Make sure to record growth stage as criteria change with stage.

 - Environment.
 Cold, wet, hot and dry can all stress canola plants, creating symptoms that may look like nutrient deficiencies.
 If neighbors have similar symptoms, the cause is probably environmental (e.g. frost, excess moisture, etc.).